-Applications available: August 14, 2015

-Deadline to submit applications: November 13, 2015

-Applications selected for funding: December, 2015

-Progress reports due: Every six months after notice to proceed

-B. Contact Information

-Interested parties are strongly encouraged to call the CWCB to discuss potential applications.
-For more information please contact:
+Applications available: July 31, 2015 Deadline to submit applications: October 16, 2015 Applications selected for funding:December 18, 2015Progress reports due:Every six months after notice to proceed B. Contact Information Interested parties are strongly encouraged to call the CWCB to discuss potential applications.
+For more information please contact: Chris Sturm Stream Restoration Coordinator, Colorado Water Conservation Board 1313 Sherman St., Rm 721.
+Denver, Co 80203 303 866 3441, ext.
+3236 chris.sturm@state.co.us C. Payment Procedure The CWCB will make periodic payments no more often than monthly.

-Chris Sturm

-Stream Restoration Coordinator, Colorado Water Conservation Board

-1313 Sherman St., Rm 721.

-Denver, Co 80203

-303 866 3441, ext.
-3236

-chris.sturm@state.co.us

-C. Payment Procedure

-The CWCB will make periodic payments no more often than monthly.
 All payments will be based on invoices for work completed and must include an accounting for the required matching funds applied during the invoice period.
 Eligible reimbursable expenses shall be limited to those items and rates in the approved budget which will be made a part of the grant contract between the applicant and the CWCB.
-Invoices must include supporting documentation justifying expenses, e.g. contractor invoices, timesheets, etc.

-Ten percent of the total grant award will be withheld until the final report is submitted.
+Invoices must include supporting documentation justifying expenses, e.g. contractor invoices, timesheets, etc. Ten percent of the total grant award will be withheld until the final report is submitted.
+NOTE: The governor signed this measure on 5/12/2015.